bartduisters/pixel-picker/README.md

 ![](https://bartduisters.com/products/pixel-picker/1-0-0/pixel-picker-example-win.png)

 ## Requirements
 Have Java installed.
-The project has been created with [OpenJDK 14](https://jdk.java.net/14/).

-To automatically configure Java, download and install [AdoptOpenJDK Prebuilt OpenJDK](https://adoptopenjdk.net/)
+To automatically configure Java, download and install [AdoptOpenJDK Prebuilt OpenJDK](https://adoptopenjdk.net/).

 ## Usage
 Java has to be installed (see Requirements)!